FAQs

 What are multi-barrel hinges and why do KIMEZE use them?

 KIMEZE frames are fitted with multi-barrel hinges — a construction in which the hinge is made up of several interlocking cylinders rather than a single barrel.
 The additional barrels distribute mechanical stress across a wider surface area, producing a smoother, more controlled action and a significantly longer working life.
+These hinges help ensure a secure fit on the nose and face, enhancing both function and fashion.
 Single-barrel hinges are standard across most eyewear at this price point.
 Multi-barrel is a meaningful upgrade — one the wearer feels every time they open the frame.

 How many steps does it take to make a KIMEZE frame?